United States Bankruptcy Proceedings for Latin American Corporates

-Chapter 11 is, of course, expensive.
-The debtor must pay for its own attorneys and financial advisers during the pendency of a bankruptcy proceeding, and also for the professional advisers to any official committees appointed for the benefit of creditors.
+Chapter 11 can be expensive.
+The debtor must pay for its own attorneys and financial advisers during the pendency of a restructuring proceeding, and also for the professional advisers to any official committees appointed for the benefit of creditors.
 Depending on the targeted timeline, the aggregate case cost can be significant.
 Chapter 15 proceedings are significantly less expensive, as they involve neither statutory creditor committees nor (at least, typically) the involved motion practice associated with a Chapter 11.

 Practical limitations on enforcement

 Furthermore, even in jurisdictions that may ultimately be willing to recognise and enforce US court orders, there can be procedural and substantive hurdles to satisfy before obtaining relief.
 While Chapter 15 compels judges to limit the scope of their orders to assets within the territorial jurisdiction of the United States, no such limitation exists for Chapter 11 relief.
-Foreign debtors considering a plenary Chapter 11 proceeding should review the location of their asset and creditor base and decide, with foreign counsel as appropriate, whether Chapter 11 proceedings can serve as practical bulwarks to creditor action.
-This is an area where effective partnership between US and foreign advisors is paramount to success.
+Non-US debtors considering a plenary Chapter 11 proceeding should review the location of their asset and creditor base and decide, with non-US counsel as appropriate, whether Chapter 11 proceedings can serve as practical bulwarks to creditor action.
+This is an area where effective partnership between US and non-US advisers is paramount to success.

 Manifestly contrary to public policy

-A Chapter 11 debtor must publish wide ranging information on its business as well as provide creditors and their advisors substantial access to information on a confidential basis.
+A Chapter 11 debtor must publish wide-ranging information on its business as well as provide creditors and their advisers substantial access to information on a confidential basis.
 A company accustomed to keeping its financial information private may find it unpleasant and burdensome to share its confidential financial information with its creditors and other interested stakeholders.

-As a practical matter, US judges considering relief in Chapter 15 cases will also be hesitant to enforce and uphold foreign orders that they believe were obtained through a fundamentally unfair process.
-If objecting parties identify fundamental concerns over due process or credible evidence of fraud or misconduct in connection with the foreign proceeding, US judges will hesitate to give force to foreign orders resulting from such proceedings.
+As a practical matter, US judges considering relief in Chapter 15 cases will also be hesitant to enforce and uphold non-US orders that they believe were obtained through a fundamentally unfair process.
+If objecting parties identify fundamental concerns over due process or credible evidence of fraud or misconduct in connection with the non-US proceeding, US judges will hesitate to give force to non-US orders resulting from such proceedings.

 Considering your options

-Chapter 15 proceedings can be useful and efficient restructuring tools for foreign corporations with a significant US creditor base or with outstanding debt instruments governed by US law.
+Chapter 15 proceedings can be useful and efficient restructuring tools for non-US corporations with a significant US creditor base or with outstanding debt instruments governed by US law.
 Chapter 15 is attractive especially where access to the full Chapter 11 ‘toolbox’ is unnecessary or unwarranted.
-This includes cases in which high levels of creditor consents may mean that a foreign debtor has no need to utilise the Bankruptcy Code’s cram-down features, or where sufficient levels of liquidity will allow the foreign debtor to proceed with a restructuring without the need for priming financing.
-This also includes cases where the tools available in the foreign debtor’s home jurisdiction can allow the company to achieve its restructuring objectives.
+This includes cases in which high levels of creditor consents may mean that a non-US debtor has no need to utilise the Bankruptcy Code’s cramdown features, or where sufficient levels of liquidity will allow the non-US debtor to proceed with a restructuring without the need for priming financing.
+This also includes cases where the tools available in the non-US debtor’s home jurisdiction can allow the company to achieve its restructuring objectives.
 In these cases, it may make sense for a company to proceed with a main proceeding in its home location, along with an ancillary US proceeding.
-The ancillary proceeding will serve to enforce the outcome of the foreign proceeding in the United States and against US creditors, so long as the scheme is not manifestly contrary to the public policy of the United States.
+The ancillary proceeding will serve to enforce the outcome of the non-US proceeding in the United States and against US creditors, so long as the scheme is not manifestly contrary to the public policy of the United States.